What Are the Job Duties of School Administrators?

-School administrators at the elementary, middle, and high school levels include principals, assistant principals, and other professionals who help operate schools.
-Principals and vice principals work at their school's campus, while other administrators usually work in the school district's central office.
+School administrators at the elementary, middle, and high school levels include principals, assistant principals, and other professionals who help operate schools, either on the school's campus or at the school district's central office.
 The items listed below are some of the job duties for which school administrators are responsible:

 - Set school budgets